 Decide What Goods/Products You Will Be Delivering

 Delivery companies deliver a variety of different goods and products.
 While many restaurants and chains of restaurants have their own delivery drivers, others outsource their deliveries to other delivery companies.
 The same thing goes for manufacturing companies.
-Deciding what kind of goods/products you will be delivering will be dependent on many factors, including distance able to travel, the specific type of vehicle, licenses required, etc.
+Deciding what kind of goods/products you will be delivering will be dependent on many factors, including distance able to travel, the specific type of vehicle, licenses required, etc. The goods will be crucial in route planning because you would want to get directions to work well without sacrificing the quality of your products.
+For example, food deliveries would require more in-depth route planning for faster deliveries.

 Obtain the Necessary Driving Licenses